CGrassin/interact_php/README.md

 * Admin features:
     * A simple admin interface to manage comments (view, delete and promote)
     * A tag to identify the admin's comments
-* Support multiple comment forms per page (remove dependency on "id")
-* Improve localisation (provide configuration of all user-visible text)
+* Improve localization (provide configuration of all user-visible text)

 Please submit a [GitHub issue](https://github.com/CGrassin/interact_php/issues) for feature requests or bug reports.